erarslanb/justlife/README.md

   #### The tests are written to run at 1080p or higher resolution.

-### Setup
+### Installation

-Clone repository from [here]( https://github.com/erarslanb/justlife) or download as zip and set it up in your local machine.
+Clone or fork repository from [here]( https://github.com/erarslanb/justlife), or download as zip and set it up in your local machine.

 ### Running tests